 In addition to friends and acquaintances, your character will have many other relationships that affect their life in some way:

 - Members of sports teams/clubs they are in

 - Online friends (if applicable)

-If your novel or screenplay is set in present time, the internet and specifically social media will be a significant part of the world.
+If your novel or screenplay is set in the present time, the internet and social media will be a significant part of the world.
 Which social media platforms do they have a profile on?
 How active are they?
 Or, do they reject social media?

 Not being on any social media in the present day will leave a person in a unique spot of digital isolation.
 Many who choose to do this find it peaceful and they don’t regret their decision.